judka-uriel/uriel-book/uriel_en.md

 sacrifices led to the destruction of the Temple.
 The first sacrifice became the occasion for the first crime, but the real cause was hatred toward one's brother.
-And in the destruction of the Temple, the occasion was also a sacrifice, and the cause was also hatred — baseless hatred toward one's brother.
+And in the destruction of the Temple, the occasion was also a sacrifice, but the cause was also hatred — baseless hatred toward one's brother.

 As the first offering caused enmity between brothers, so too did the last